WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .source}

-But, now we realize that we do not want those lines that start with EBS, so we can indicate grep that the pattern matches only the word "Time" at the beggining of the line with some arbitrary number of spaces.
+But, now we realize that we do not want those lines that start with EBS, so we can indicate grep that the pattern matches only the word "Time" at the beginning of the line with some arbitrary number of spaces.

 ~~~
 grep "^ *Time" goldnano3cu/0/output.log